 - Despite being hooked to a shop vac, lots of saw dust is strewn about.

-The Skil 3410 table saw with folding stand is perfect for DIY woodworkers tackling bigger projects.
+The Skil 3410 with folding stand is perfect for DIY woodworkers tackling bigger projects.
 Its 3-1/2” height capacity helps slice through 4x materials.
 Its self-aligning rip fence gives accurate measurements while EZ view measurement system gives accurate settings.

 The table is easily set up with its Quick Mount system on a durable steel stand.
 It’s 20×26” cast aluminum table can be extended to a maximum of 20×32” to use with longer work pieces.
 It’s 15 amp motor lets you rip through various wood types.